ireneuszcierpisz/people-counter-app-project/WRITEUP.md

 According to OpenVINO Toolkit >> Custom Layer Extensions for the Inference Engine:
 "Each device plugin includes a library of optimized implementations to execute known layer operations which must be extended to execute a custom layer.
-The custom layer extension is implemented according to the target device:
+The custom layer extension is implemented according to the target device."

-Custom Layer CPU Extension - is a compiled shared library (.so or .dll binary) needed by the CPU Plugin for executing the custom layer on the CPU."
+"Custom Layer CPU Extension - is a compiled shared library (.so or .dll binary) needed by the CPU Plugin for executing the custom layer on the CPU."

 "Layer — The abstract concept of a math function that is selected for a specific purpose (relu, sigmoid, tanh, convolutional)."

 I use in my app the AddExtension method to load the extensions when for models featuring layers from Custom Layer CPU Extension library.